StephenGunn/jovian/src/content/posts/generating-open-graph-images-with-sveltekit-components.md

 [minimal reproduction repo](https://github.com/StephenGunn/skcti) for a complete working example you can deploy immediately.

-**Update**: This post replaces my previous article on installation workarounds.
-If you're looking for the old deployment configurations, they're no longer needed thanks to Paolo's improvements!
+> This post replaces my previous article on installation workarounds.
+If you're looking
+> for the old deployment configurations, they're no longer needed thanks to Paolo's
+> improvements!